 Azure Virtual Desktop

-AVD primary users are those on Mac or Linux devices (as they are unable to access The Software Hub).
+AVD primary users are those on Mac or Linux devices, as they are unable to access the Software Hub.

-IMPORTANT: Before using Azure Virtual Desktop
+Before using Azure Virtual Desktop

 When using the Azure Virtual Desktop, you must save your files to OneDrive for Business.
 Files saved in documents, pictures, the desktop, or anywhere else will be deleted once you finish your session.